csbailey5t/dogmatics-search/readme.md

 This current effort is effectively an attempt to build a research assistant for working Barth's Dogmatics, and this particular repository covers a few things (so far)

 `data-prep` contains code for parsing the TEI version of the English translation of the *Dogmatics*, generating embeddings of the chunked text with OpenAI, and storing the embeddings in a Pinecone vector database.
-I use `llama-index` as a convenient framework to handle chunking, embedding, and upload to Pinecone.
+I use `llama-index` as a convenient framework to handle chunking, batched embedding, and upload to Pinecone.
 I've also used Jupyter notebooks given the iterative character of data cleaning and preparation.

 `backend` contains a simple FastAPI app for retrieval augemented generation over the Dogmatics embeddings.
 For now, there's a single route at `/query` that takes a question (prompt) and returns a response.
 I'm using `llama-index` again to take advantage of the query engine and `MetadataReplacementPostProceesor`, which pairs with the `SentenceWindowNodeParser` I used to provide additional sentence context for embeddings during generation.
 Given the character of Barth's writing, the additional window *may* provide higher quality generation, but I'll test against other approaches in future iterations.
+With the current chunking approach, there are roughly **65k** vectors, but this could easily go higher depending on chunking approach.

 `frontend` contains a simple Astro application with a bit of React and Tailwind for styles.
 For now, there's a single form to submit a query to the backend and display a response.
 I chose Astro for ease of use (I have prior experience), and it will enable me to quick build other pages and interfaces as I develop this project and document results.